 When do the Pathways go into effect?

-These Transfer Pathways are effective beginning Fall 2011.
-They will be reviewed annually and updated if needed.
+These Transfer Pathways have been effective beginning Fall 2011.
+They are reviewed annually and updated if needed.

 What do I need to know?

 - The student is responsible for following the TTP exactly to ensure transfer of all hours.

 - Admission into a public or private college/university does not guarantee admission into a particular college or academic program.

 - Not every community college offers every TTP.
 Check the links on this website to determine the availability of TTPs at individual community colleges.